 As stated above, we analyze two sources of data that may be representative of prevailing power prices; the wholesale power index price and the PJM market prices.
 The minimum of these two prices is used as a "composite" price for the \$25 threshold.
 If a threshold is exceeded using the composite price, it is exceeded for both the wholesale power index price and the PJM market price.

-None of the thresholds were exceeded and so there was no output gap this quarter.
+During the second quarter of 2017, none of the thresholds were exceeded so we determined that there was no output gap.
 Accordingly, no further investigation is needed.

 3. Generator Availability